H8X24A1/H8X24A1.github.io/setup/microsoft-setup/create_workspace.md

 Once the resource is created, you can click on it in the Resources list to access and configure additional settings, such as booking options, delegate permissions, and custom properties.

 !!!
-Don't forget to assign the workspace mailbox to a room list that it will come available to select this workspace calendar in HXA.io Resource Management.
+Don't forget to assign the workspace mailbox to a room list that it will come available to select this workspace calendar in [!ref target="blank" text="HXA.io Portal"](https://hxa.io/)  - Resource Management.
 Please notice that it can take up to 24 hours that the workspace can be used and w displayed in the calendar selection of the HXA Resource Management.
 !!!

 ## Use Exchange  PowerShell to create a room mailbox in Exchange OnPremise or Exchange Online